bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/working-with-tables-and-records.md

 ![Table sorted by Country, ascendingly](https://cdn.bigprof.com/appgini-desktop/help/working-with-tables-and-records-3.png "Table sorted by Country, ascendingly")

-If you click again on the \'Country\' header, it will be sorted descendingly.
+If you click again on the 'Country' header, it will be sorted descendingly.
 You can sort any field by simply clicking on its column header once or twice (to sort ascendingly or descendingly).